Aziz-RV/Aziz-RV/README.md

 - 👋 Hi, I’m @Aziz-RV
 - 👀 I’m interested in VR/AR and any Computer science topic in general :)
-- 🌱 I’m currently learning computational science and Engineering
+- 🌱 I’m currently learning Computational science and Engineering
 - 📫 How to reach me aziz.karaborni@yahoo.fr

 <!---